2025 Virginia Tech Hokies women's soccer team

-The 2025 Virginia Tech Hokies women's soccer team represents Virginia Tech during the 2025 NCAA Division I women's soccer season.
-It is the 33rd season of the university fielding a program and 22nd competing in the Atlantic Coast Conference.
-The Hokies are led by fifteenth-year head coach Charles Adair and play their home games at Thompson Field in Blacksburg, Virginia.
+The 2025 Virginia Tech Hokies women's soccer team represented Virginia Tech during the 2025 NCAA Division I women's soccer season.
+It was the 33rd season of the university fielding a program and 22nd competing in the Atlantic Coast Conference.
+The Hokies were led by fifteenth-year head coach Charles Adair and played their home games at Thompson Field in Blacksburg, Virginia.